jamesdvance/Machine-Learning-Engineer-Study-Guide/Python/OOP-In-Python.md

 * Can be called with ClassName.method_name() or object.method_name()

 ### @classmethod
-* Can be used to declare a factor method that returns objects of a class
+* Can be used to declare a factory method that returns objects of a class
 * Can access class attributes, but not instance attributes
 * Can be called with ClassName.method_name() or object.method_name()
 * First argument to method is `cls` not `self`

 ### @dataclass
+* Used to store data, and has methods to validate

 ## Build In Methods
 ### __repr__